Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 - Under the "Source" heading there is a dropdown menu.
 The "Master Branch" was selected.
 - The newly created website address is now displayed in the green box at the top of the Github Pages section.

+- There is no difference between the developed version and that deployed on Git Hub Pages
 ______

 ## **Resources**